istio/istio/tests/e2e/README.md

 You can build and run this or any single test manually with the same options when testing specific version of master, mixer or istioctl

+# Running E2E tests on your local Vagrant VM
+[vagrant-kubernetes-istio/README](vagrant-kubernetes-istio/README.md) introduces how to set up a Vagrant VM environment on your local machine and run E2E tests on the local VM.
+ This helps you to test and debug locally.

+# Running E2E tests on your local Minikube VM
+[minikube-kubernetes-istio/README](minikube-kubernetes-istio/README.md) introduces how to set up a Minikube VM environment on your local machine and run E2E tests on the local VM.
+ This helps you to test and debug locally.

 # Writing tests

 Follow the sample of demo_test.go